 - Oils (all except on the allowed list) – refined, bleached deodorized canola, soybean, peanut, toasted sesame.

 - Dairy / Milk Products – milk products contain natural sugars which is why they have that slightly sweet taste.
-These products should be avoided and include all cheeses, cream, milk and yogurt.
+These products should be avoided and include all cheeses, cream, milk, and yogurt.
 Natural plain yogurt, preferably made from goat’s milk, is allowed (2nd stage) because it does not contain sugar (this is why it has a slightly sour taste).
 Natural butter/ghee is also allowed.

-- Smoked / Cured Foods – these include ham, bacon, sausages, smoked salmon, etc.
+- Smoked / Cured Foods – these include ham, bacon, sausages, smoked salmon, etc. If you’re wondering about smoked salmon candida diet options or, the best thing is to avoid smoked salmon.

 - Spicy Foods – the reason for removing these is that they can destroy the friendly bacteria in the gut.